thingsboard/thingsboard.github.io/_includes/templates/device-library/single-board-computers/device-new-dashboard.md

     '
 %}

+{% assign creatingNewDashboardEdgePE = '
+    ===
+        image: /,
+        title: Open the Dashboards page.
+Click on the "+" icon in the top right corner.
+Select "Create new dashboard";
+    ===
+        image: /,
+        title: Input dashboard name.
+For example, "My New Dashboard".
+Click "Add" to add the dashboard;
+    ===
+        image: /,
+        title: Your dashboard should be listed first since the table sorts dashboards using the time of the creation by default.
+Click on the "Open dashboard" icon.
+'
+%}

+{% assign creatingNewDashboardEdgeCE = '
+    ===
+        image: /,
+        title: Open the Dashboards page.
+Click on the "+" icon in the top right corner.
+Select "Create new dashboard";
+    ===
+        image: /,
+        title: Input dashboard name.
+For example, "My New Dashboard".
+Click "Add" to add the dashboard;
+    ===
+        image: /,
+        title: Your dashboard should be listed first since the table sorts dashboards using the creation time of the creation by default.
+Click on the "Open dashboard" icon.
+'
+%}

 {% if page.docsPrefix == "pe/" or page.docsPrefix contains "paas/" or docsPrefix == "pe/" or docsPrefix contains "paas/" %}
     {% include images-gallery.liquid showListImageTitles="true" imageCollection=creatingNewDashboardPE %}
+{% elsif page.docsPrefix == "pe/edge/" %}
+    {% include images-gallery.liquid showListImageTitles="true" imageCollection=creatingNewDashboardEdgePE %}
+{% elsif page.docsPrefix == "edge/" %}
+    {% include images-gallery.liquid showListImageTitles="true" imageCollection=creatingNewDashboardEdgeCE %}
 {% else %}
     {% include images-gallery.liquid showListImageTitles="true" imageCollection=creatingNewDashboardCE %}
 {% endif %}